 Time – 2, 5, 10, 20 or 30 minutes.

 Clear log – Reset the score logger.
 NOTE: Once logging exceeds 30 minutes, the oldest log data is sequentially lost, so you will always have the last 30 minutes of activity in the log.

 Never lose that perfect improvisation again!”

-Check if your DAW has a similar feature and use it whenever possible.
+Check if your DAW has a similar feature and I would suggest you take advantage of it if possible.

 Alternatively, hit that record button on your DAW even when you are just fooling around – it may capture something great.

 Some virtual instruments themselves record to a buffer that you can access afterward.
 One in particular that I use a lot is Pianoteq by Modartt.
 So check instruments for this valuable feature also.